Chart Color Schemes

 Gordon performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 22.4%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common at 13.2%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.6%).
-Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them - advanced diplomas at 11.6% and certificates at 28.5%.
-Educational participation is high, with 29.9% of residents currently enrolled in formal education: 10.7% in primary, 10.0% in secondary, and 3.4% in tertiary education.
+In the specified area, university qualification rates stand at 22.4%, significantly lower than Victoria's average of 33.4%.
+This disparity presents both a challenge and an opportunity for targeted educational programs.
+Bachelor degrees are most prevalent at 13.2%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.6%).
+Trade and technical skills are prominent, with 40.1% of residents aged 15 and above holding vocational credentials – advanced diplomas account for 11.6% and certificates for 28.5%.

 Frequently Asked Questions - Education